Isabella G. Mead is a poet from Naarm/Melbourne.

-Her debut poetry collection, The Infant Vinewill be published by University of Western Australia Press in 2024.
+Her debut poetry collection, The Infant Vine, is published by UWAP.

 'Parturition Chairs I-V' – Island (Online), 2024